Springfield (Ipswich - Qld)

 Health outcomes in Springfield are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Springfield's health indicators show below-average results based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were found to be slightly more prevalent than average across both younger and older age cohorts.
+AreaSearch's health indicators for Springfield show below-average outcomes.
+Mortality rates and chronic condition prevalence are higher than average across both younger and older age cohorts.

 Frequently Asked Questions - Health